tebe-nigrelli/MMN-Group-Project/Report notes.md

 As is clearly apparent, although most of the units are labelled 'grey', a good portion of them belongs to the Visual cortex and some recordings are present from other regions.

-# Dataset Characteristics
+# Data Processing

-The dataset consists of time-aligned responses of different units (neurons) to different different stimuli.
+The dataset consists of time-aligned responses of units (neurons) to stimuli.
 Although both stimuli and responses are characterized by multiple features, for the purpose of our investigation we focus our observations by grouping the responses only by stimulus orientation, and focusing our statistical study on the mean firing rate of each unit, for fixed stimulus orientation.

 # Exploratory Data Analysis